PX4/PX4-Devguide/en/middleware/micrortps.md

 The *Agent* code is generated using a *FastRTPS* tool called *fastrtpsgen*.

-If you haven't installed Fast RTPS in the default path then you must to specify its installation directory by setting the `FASTRTPSGEN_DIR` environment variable before executing *make*.
+If you haven't installed Fast RTPS in the default path then you must specify its installation directory by setting the `FASTRTPSGEN_DIR` environment variable before executing *make*.

 On Linux/Mac this is done as shown below: